kensnyder/react-thermals/README.md

 the entire state and ensures that components re-render only when replaced parts of the state change.

-Under the hood, React Thermals has an `updatePath()` function that does this state replacement.
+Under the hood, React Thermals has an `updatePath(path, replacer)` function that performs this state replacement.
 The unit test below illustrates a change to a multi-layer state value, where the resulting state has some changes but keeps unaffected parts unchanged.

 ```js
 describe('updatePath', () => {